 A series of working groups have been set up to drive forward better practice across four thematic areas.
 The groups collaborate on a set of new ideas to improve safeguarding, with the aim of putting in place a series of pilot projects.

 The groups are working on the following thematic areas:

 - Accountability to people we work with

 - Organisational culture

 - Reports and complaints mechanisms

-The groups are made up of Bond members, DFID and the Charity Commission, and will each be supported by a panel of academic and specialist experts.
+The groups are made up of Bond members, DFID and the Charity Commission, and each is supported by a panel of academic and specialist experts.

-We’ve gathered guidance, resources and training opportunities to support members in driving up safeguarding standards across their organisations.
-Our new safeguarding courses provide essentials and best practice, and help you develop effective policies and procedures.
+We’ve gathered background information, guidance and resources, training opportunities and information on regulators’ requirements to support members in driving up safeguarding standards across their organisations.